 Recommend treatment options for patients receiving advanced respiratory care therapies

-Demonstrate ability to document findings in patient record COMMUNICATE
+Document findings in patient record

 Course description

 Prerequisites: RET 2244, RET 2264, RET 2264L and RET 2875L all with a grade of "C" or better Corequisites: RET 2930 Under supervision, the student actively participates in respiratory care in all areas of the acute care facility.
 Students maintain equipment, participate in emergency and critical care procedures as well as observation rotations in the home care setting.
 This last clinical practice course provides an internship environment prior to graduation and professional practice.